carlingfordcoaches-aus/SaturdayCoding/README.md

-# 🧙‍♂️ Quest Shop — Ava's HTML, CSS and JavaScript Project Specification
+# 🤓 QUIZ GAME!! — Ava's HTML, CSS and JavaScript Project Specification

 **Format:** Web-based quiz game (kinda like kahoot!)
 **Goal:** The goal is to build a quiz game, and a quiz editor, so you can share the quizes you make to other people using a JSON file.